fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 ![script_selection](script_selection.png)

-Let's do something useful with it, for example - let's learn how to edit script properties from the editor.
+Let's learn how to edit script properties from the editor.
 In the next section, we'll be adding key frame animation for you character, it is perfect opportunity to learn how the engine and the editor operate with user-defined properties in scripts.
 To animate the player we need to get its sprite first.
 Let's start by adding required field in the `Player` structure:

 ```rust,no_run
 #[derive(Visit, Inspect, Debug, Clone)]